Showing posts with label Dietrich Bonhoeffer. Show all posts

 The downward spiral of Bonhoeffer biographer Eric Metaxas

-At a recent rally, noted author Eric Metaxas, whose book on Bonhoeffer is tremendous (Bonhoeffer: Pastor, Martyr, Prophet, Spy) called Americans who are unwilling to shed blood over the election a parallel to the Germans who stood by while Hitler took power {thus equating, at least on some level, Biden/Harris with Hitler's regime}.
+At a recent rally, noted author Eric Metaxas, whose book on Bonhoeffer was a tremendous commercial success (Bonhoeffer: Pastor, Martyr, Prophet, Spy), but which has subsequently been challenged by historians and Bonhoeffer's descendants as an inaccurate portrayal, called Americans who are unwilling to shed blood over the election a parallel to the Germans who stood by while Hitler took power {thus equating, at least on some level, Biden/Harris with Hitler's regime}.
 "Everybody who is not hopped up about this … you are the Germans that looked the other way when Hitler was preparing to do what he was preparing to do.
 Unfortunately, I don’t see how you can see it any other way."
 If you're not on board with Metaxas about the election, you're no better than a Nazi enabler!
 To top it off, Metaxas sees NO other way to evaluate the current state of America.

 I knew nothing about Metaxas when I read the Bonhoeffer book {like many books, I found it at the bookstore, thought it looked interesting, and bought it}, and knew little else about him until recently when he has become extremely political, militantly so. {To the point of advocating killing in the name of 'fixing' the election: “We need to fight to the death, to the last drop of blood, because it’s worth it.”}